 - Ask the pupils to choose a food commodity, e.g. red meat/fish/cereals and task them to research how the food is produced.
 They could present the information as a short Fact file.

-- All food comes from either a plant or an animal, a useful activity to remind pupils of this and task them to consider where their food is from is the Ingredient origin worksheet.
+- All food comes from either a plant or an animal, a useful activity to remind pupils of this and task them to consider where their food is from is the The origin of ingredients worksheet.
 This worksheet uses a Vegetable and goat cheese tart recipe as an example, but this can be edited as required.
-Challenge the pupils to make the recipe using ingredients in season in the UK.
+Challenge the pupils to make a quiche or tart using ingredients in season in the UK.
 Why not adapt the Tomato and basil tart recipe?

 - Animals are reared and cared for in different ways, show the Farming food presentation and discuss the different methods.